First Era

 1E 472

-The kingdom of Skingrad and Kvatch form an alliance after years of territory dispute.
+The kingdom of Skingrad and Kvatch form an alliance after years of territorial disputes.
 Rislav Larich is married to Belene, the daughter of Justinius of Kvatch.

 c.
 1E 477

-Clan Direnni again controls High Rock and holds parts of Skyrim and the area later to be known as Hammerfell.
+Clan Direnni again controls High Rock, as well as large parts of Skyrim and Hammerfell.

 c.
 1E 478-479

 Conflict between Skyrim and the Alessians.
 Emperor Gorieus defeats Kjoric the White of Skyrim on the field of battle.
-The chieftain of Skyrim perishes and Hoag is elected as his successor.
+Kjoric is killed and Hoag is elected as his successor.

-Inspired by the success of the rebellion, other local rulers in Colovia question the rule of the Alessians and begin to form a cluster of indepedent regions known as the Colovian Estates.
-This early division into a headstrong, indepedent west and a refined, colorful east will in many ways continue to tipify Cyrodiil throughout its history.
+Inspired by the success of the rebellion, other local rulers in Colovia question the rule of the Alessians and begin to form a cluster of independent regions known as the Colovian Estates.
+This early division into a headstrong, independent west and a refined, colorful east will in many ways continue to typify Cyrodiil throughout its history.

 Other regions that reluctantly underwent strong Alessian influence, such as Skyrim and the Direnni holdings, become restless as well.
 Ryain Direnni outlaws the Alessian doctrines and harasses the border with Cyrodiil.